Glossary

 Context window

 How many previous tokens the model considers when making predictions.
-Bigrams have a context window of 1, trigrams have 2, and modern models like GPT-4 can consider 128,000+ tokens.
+Bigrams have a context window of 1, trigrams have 2, and modern LLMs can consider hundreds of thousands or even millions of tokens.

 Training variants